 Watching debates is an important way to learn more about the candidates and the issues before the election, so you can cast an informed vote.
 At the same time, you need to view debates with a careful eye to get the most information.

 Know Who is Running and Research Their Views

 Many candidates running for office will have a website that states their views and positions on various subjects.
-In addition, voting guides may provide information about the views of a candidate or answers to certain questions.
-Various sources, such as issue-specific organizations and newspapers, produce these guides.
+In addition, voter guides may provide information about the views of a candidate or answers to certain questions.
+Various sources, such as issue-specific organizations and newspapers, produce voter guides.

 Research a Candidate Who is Holding or Has Held an Office

 A candidate’s voting history is public.
 If the candidate is running for federal office as a Representative or Senator, you can find their voting record on Congress.gov.
 For those who have held state office, you can contact your state legislature website.

 For candidates holding county or local offices, contact your local government.

 For information about where and how to vote, or for ballot measures in your state, contact your state election office.

 Sample ballots can be helpful to review before Election Day and to bring with you to the polls.
 Your state or territory may mail you a sample ballot prior to Election Day or allow you to download one from its election site.
 The sample ballot may look exactly like the real one you see when you vote and will show you all the races—federal, state, and local—and candidates you’ll be able to vote for, as well as any state or local propositions or measures being decided.